 3. For very small tissue fragments, 10 sections are recommended; for large tissue fragments, 4 sections are generally sufficient.

-4. If known and unknown specimens are within the same block, include labeled hematoxylin-and-eosin slide identifying the known and unknown specimens.
+4. If known and unknown specimens are within the same block, include labeled H and E-stained slide identifying the known and unknown specimens.

 5. Specimen ID tests involving very small fragments of tissue, including most floaters are performed at the discretion of the reviewing pathologist.
 Cases involving floaters are usually rejected due to an insufficient amount of the floater tissue.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.